bary249/The-Yellow-Castle/STORY_MODE_TODO.md

 ---

-IMplement act 2 and 3 for nepoloan, add the meta progression for him and add the campaign mode to the main menu.
+- [x] Implement act 2 and 3 for Napoleon in campaign mode.
+- [x] Add the meta progression screen for Napoleon and link it from the campaign menu.
-Make sure the user gets the epic relic to thier inventory when sucsessfully completing rach act.
+- [x] Add campaign mode entry points to the main menu (start/continue).
+- [x] Grant a relic reward when successfully completing each act.